nojvek/chrome-remote-debug-protocol/README.md

 ## How

-This package is purely a typings typescript d.ts interface that is automatically published nightly by travis.
+This package is purely a typings typescript d.ts interface that is automatically generated.

-It downloads the latest protocol.json files from the [Chromium repo](https://chromium.googlesource.com/) and verifies structural integrity based on [protocol.d.ts](generator/protocol.d.ts)

-It then generates a crdp.d.ts typescript interface.
+It has scripts to download the latest protocol.json files from the [Chromium repo](https://chromium.googlesource.com/), verify structural integrity based on [protocol.d.ts](generator/protocol.d.ts) and generate a crdp.d.ts typescript interface.

-Travis CI runs a nightly job to publish the latest typings
+Travis CI runs a nightly job to check that protocol.json from google doesn't have structural breaks.
+Thanks to this project, a few have already been detected and fixed.

 ## Usage